devopsdojoconsortium/dojoconsortium.org/content/en/docs/vsm.md

 2. Understand terms associated with value stream mapping.
    - Wait time/non-value time: Time between processes where activity is not occurring.
    - Process time/value add time: Time spent executing a step in the value stream.
-   - Percent Complete/Accurate: Percentage of work that is rejected by the next step in the process. i.e. If code fails code review 20% of the time, the %C/A is 80%.
+   - Percent Complete/Accurate: Percentage of work that is not rejected by the next step in the process. i.e. If code fails code review 20% of the time, the %C/A is 80%.

 ## Recommended Practices